-So the time’s finally come and you’re ready to quit your job.
-Most likely you’ll be feeling a mix of nerves and excitement, but don’t let this cloud your judgement when it comes to letting your current employer in on your plans.
+So the time’s finally come – you’re ready to quit your job.
+Whether you’re going freelance, becoming a limited company, a sole trader or simply moving to pastures new, you’re most likely feeling a mix of nerves and excitement.
+Make sure you don’t let this cloud your judgement when it comes to letting your current employer in on your plans, though!
 Here are our top tips on quitting your job the right way.

 Point of no return: Don’t quit your job before you’ve done the groundwork

-Whether you’re quitting your job to go self-employed or to take a role at another company, being absolutely sure everything is in place before you hand your notice in is vital.
+No matter the reason for your departure, being absolutely sure everything is in place before you hand your notice in is vital.

 If you’ve decided to work for yourself or start a business, make sure you’ve done all the groundwork, such as sorting your business plan, working out your finances, and setting your day rate.